-- 4. The variation is aimed primarily at a person who applies to change their taxable period after 1 October 2020 to allow that change to take effect sooner.
-A person who has a standard balance date and applied after the expiry of variation COV 20/03 on 30 June 2020, but before 1 October, will already be on a one-monthly taxable period effective 1 October 2020 without the need for a variation.
-The variation may apply to a person with a non-standard balance date who applies in a taxable period that commenced before 1 October 2020 and is still in progress.
+- 4. The variation may apply to a person with a standard balance date who applies on or after 1 October 2021 and would otherwise have to wait until 1 April 2022 for a change of taxable period to take effect.
+The variation may also apply to a person with a non-standard balance date who applies in a taxable period that commenced before 1 October 2021 and is still in progress.